simonesilvestroni/m2m-website/_pages/about.md

 ## Other interests

 I'm an avid reader, constantly eager to know the latest about the audio and tech industries.
 I've always loved to lose myself in history essays and dystopian novels.
+Trivia: I have a longstanding ~~obsession~~ passion for typography.

 ## Name and logo